tushar-sharma/tushar-sharma.github.io/README.md

 This is my [personal website](https://randomwits.com).
 It is supported by [Jekyll](https://github.com/mojombo/jekyll) platform.

-Feel free to fork the [source code](https://github.com/tushar-sharma/tushar-sharma.github.io) of this site.

 Content in the `_posts` folder is copyrighted.

 ## License